greggCode13/CoffeeShop/README.md

 <!-- CONTACT -->
 ## Contact

-If you have any question about the program feel free to message me in the link below.
+If you have any question about the code feel free to message me in the link below.

 John Gregg V. Felicisimo

 * [Facebook](https://www.facebook.com/gwenchaliannxxgregg27)
-* Gmail - jgv.felicisimo@gmail.com
+* jgv.felicisimo@gmail.com

 Project Link: [https://github.com/greggCode13/CoffeeShop](https://github.com/greggCode13/CoffeeShop)